guille-gil/guille-gil/README.md

 ### About Me

 ¡Saludos!
-I'm Guillermo Gil, a dynamic 25-year-old Analytics Product Manager based in London, UK, with a passion for transforming data into meaningful insights.
+I'm Guille, a dynamic 25-year-old Analytics Product Manager based in London, UK, with a passion for transforming data into meaningful insights.

 ### 👨‍💼 Professional Background